BNewborn/BNewborn.github.io/_posts/2018-4-28-MLB Free Agent Valuations - Blog 2.md

 ---
 layout: post
-title: MLB Free Agent Value Predictions
+title: MLB Free Agency Predictions
-description: Exploring and predicting MLB free agent valuations
+description: Exploring and Predicting MLB Free Agent Valuations
 image: assets/images/mlb_free_agent_images/baseball_thumbnail.jpg
 ---

 ## Intro
-For our second project at Metis, we were tasked with creating a linear regression model to predict any continuous variable.
+For our second project at Metis, we were tasked with creating a linear regression model to predict some sort of continuous variable.
 I took this opportunity to explore data related to MLB free agent values.
 I would be predicting per year salaries of players, should they become a free agent.
 For example, if a player received a contract paying them $100 Million over 10 years, my model would see that as a $10M/Year.

 <p align="center">
   <img src="/assets/images/mlb_free_agent_images/header_photo.jpg" alt="Baseball"/>